br3ndonland/awsdev/notes/cloudfront.md

 1. Viewer request: can be used to only display resources to authenticated users
 2. Origin request
-3. Origin reponse
+3. Origin response
-4. Viewer reponse
+4. Viewer response

 ### Follow-along